bernatGene/texts/diorama.md

 Mentrestant faig diorames per als ulls de ningú.

 ---
-The orange streetlight sweeps through the blue curtains.
+The orange streetlight seeps through the blue curtains.
 I'm laying on the rough rug that I bought.
-The head resting against the base of my anthracite grey sofa.
+The head resting against the base of my anthracite-grey sofa.

 I can barely make out my reflection on the screen of the unplugged TV.
 I lay in a weird position, slightly macabre.